-Ref Project description Anticipated outcome/s Corporate Strategy KPIs Lead team Timing 1 Implement the five-year Consumer Protection Strategy (CPS): year 1 project priorities Will enhance protection for consumers by implementing the CPS five-year strategy: 16/17 will see "year 1" projects implemented (i.e. billing information code of practice for energy suppliers, code of practice on energy theft; review of network Critical Care Registers; work with partners on DETI's Energy Wise scheme; work with partners to improve customer confidence when utility company staff visit their home).
-KPI 3 Retail Markets/Networks /Corporate Affairs Full Year (Five-year strategy) 2 Work with DETI and SONI to implement measures to address electricity security of supply Will support the delivery of the north-south electricity interconnector and more broadly make a critical contribution to ensuring electricity security of supply for NI.
-KPI 2 Wholesale Markets /Networks Full year 3 Securing gas transportation arrangements for NI post 2021 Will provide certainty for transport arrangements to gas to NI post 2021 leading to reduced costs for consumers.
-KPI 2 Networks Full year 4 Working with DETI in relation to scoping the extent to which energy licenses could be simplified Will lead to a more standardised form of licence, facilitate compliance with EU directives and reduce regulatory burden.
+Ref Project description Anticipated outcome/s Corporate Strategy KPIs Lead team Timing 1 Implement the five-year Consumer Protection Strategy (CPS): year 1 project priorities Will enhance protection for consumers by implementing the CPS five-year strategy: 2016/2017 will see "year 1" projects implemented (i.e. billing information code of practice for energy suppliers, code of practice on energy theft; review of network Critical Care Registers; work with partners on DETI's Energy Wise scheme; work with partners to improve customer confidence when utility company staff visit their home).
+KPI 3 Retail Markets/Networks/ Corporate Affairs Full Year (Five-year strategy) 2 Work with DETI and SONI to implement measures to address electricity security of supply Will support the delivery of the north-south electricity interconnector and more broadly make a critical contribution to ensuring electricity security of supply for NI.
+KPI 2 Wholesale Markets/ Networks Full year 3 Securing gas transportation arrangements for NI post 2021 Will provide certainty for transport arrangements to gas to NI post 2021 leading to reduced costs for consumers.
+KPI 2 Networks Full year 4 Working with DETI in relation to scoping the extent to which energy licences could be simplified Will lead to a more standardised form of licence, facilitate compliance with EU directives and reduce regulatory burden.
 All of CS Objective 3 Corporate Affairs Full year

 Ref Project description Anticipated outcome/s Corporate Strategy KPIs Lead team Timing 5 Deliver a new consumer-facing website Will promote access to information and improve the ease of use for all stakeholders.
-Will support all CS KPIs Corporate Affairs June 2016 6 Achieve compliance with EU Broadband directive Will ensure that utility companies can comply with requirement to provide access to their infrastructure to facilitate the roll out of broadband where required.
-Will support all CS KPIs Corporate Affairs December 2016 7 Promote corporate social responsibility initiatives by working with Business in the Community impact on the community and for staff to Will support all CS KPIs Corporate Affairs Full year
+Will support all CS KPIs Corporate Affairs June 2016 6 Promote corporate social responsibility initiatives by working with Business in the Community impact on the community and for staff to Will support all CS KPIs Corporate Affairs Full year